-User authentication on smartphones is pivotal to many important daily apps, such as social networks, shopping and banking [11, 21].
+User authentication on smartphones is pivotal to many important daily apps, such as social networks, shopping and banking [2], [3].
 Central to the user authentication is the balancing art between security and convenience.
 A solution must be secure while easy to use.
 A series of efforts have been undertaken to address this problem.

-The most basic and traditional method, PIN number, has both usability (e.g., the pass code forgotten by the user) and security (e.g., shoulder-surfing [46] attacks) issues.
-Face recognition based authentication can be easily spoofed by images or videos of the user [20].
-Simple twists such as requiring eye blinks are vulnerable to video attacks [4].
-Iris scan [17] is probably the most secure way, however it requires special sensors unavailable on most mobile devices.
+The most basic and traditional method, PIN number, has both usability (e.g., the pass code forgotten by the user) and security (e.g., shoulder-surfing [4] attacks) issues.
+Existing vision based approaches such as face recognition based authentication can be easily spoofed by images or videos of the user [5].
+Simple twists such as requiring eye blinks are vulnerable to video attacks [6].
+This is mainly caused by the lack of 3D information in images/videos of human faces.
+Iris scan [7] is probably the most secure way, however it requires special sensors unavailable on most mobile devices.
+Fingerprint sensors [8], [9], while convenient for authentication, are facing the challenge posed by the trend of ever-increasing screen size, which leaves little space for fingerprint sensors.